ricleal/twitter-clone/README.md

 make db-start
 ```

-If you have one, edit the `.env` file to point to your database.
+If you have one, edit the `.env` file (copied from the `env-template`) to point to your database.

-Run the migrations with:
+To update the database schema, run the migrations with:

 ```bash
 make db-migrate-up